A few statements to get us on the same page

 With regard to faith in God, the Creator of everything, I have seen that there are many different groups - all with slightly different views on who God is and what He expects from us.
 If you ask members of these different groups questions as to why they hold their particular views, you get many different, and sometimes surprising, answers.
 Most recognized church groups will answer that the Bible, the Word of God, is behind all their beliefs.
 Others will add a book here or a prophet there, but the Bible nearly always figures in somewhere.
 If they all hold the Bible as the basis for their beliefs, then why are there so many different groups that believe so differently?

-It seems that it is because there are several ways in which the Bible can be the basis for an understanding of who God is and what He plans for us.
+I think it is because there are several ways in which the Bible can be the basis for an understanding of who God is and what He plans for us.
 The primary ones are: 1) read it; 2) have someone read it to you; 3) have someone tell you what it means.
 Let's look at these for a bit.

 The first way is the one that most people think is the best one, if they have the time to read it.
 I agree, but with some reservations.
 Even this direct method comes with at least one problem - which version do you read?
 Do a little research and you will find that none of the versions use the same words in all the passages.
 Like Rush Limbaugh says, "Words mean things."

 If you read a word, you get one or more meanings that you understand when you see it.
 If you read a different word in the same place, you may get a slightly different meaning.
-Whichever meaning you get, you will form your understanding of the meaning of the passage from the words used there - and, unless you can get beyond it, from your current viewpoint which is largely determined by the culture in which you live.
+Whichever meaning you get, you will form your understanding of the meaning of the passage from the words used there - and, unless you can get beyond it, from your current viewpoint largely determined by the culture in which you live.
 To get the full, original meaning of a passage written 3500 or even just 2000 years ago, you must understand the language, culture, and history for the time and place in which it was written.
 But who reads, and understands, Hebrew or Greek?
 Well, there are books for that, also.

 The second way to understand what the Bible says is to have someone read it to you.
 This is akin to the first way, but removes you one step from the learning process.
 Also, there is a difference between having someone read what the Bible says and explaining what that reading means, which leads us to the next way.